orvi-tmp/learning-c-with-pebble/chapter07.md

     // [Put your maze solving code here]

-Pattern your solution after the `generate_maze` function, but now you will be changing the array called `solved_maze`.
-In addition, a true value in an array variable means a solved position along the solution path and a false value means an open position.
+To help you think about how to design a way to solve the maze, look at the the `generate_maze` function.
+This function sets up the `maze` array in a recursive manner, using the `can_go` function to determine if a move is possible in a certain direction.
+Your solution should be patterned like this, but now you will be changing the array called `solved_maze`.
+A true value in an array variable means a solved position along the solution path and a false value means an open position.

 3. **Draw the solution on the Pebble screen.**  The solution is drawn in the code by calling the function named `solution_layer_update`.
 Fill in this code to draw the solution contained in the `solved_maze` array.
 Like with the `maze_layer_update` function, your code should go through the array's values, but now only draw a red rectangle if the corresponding square in your solution is `true`.
 Pattern your drawing using the code above and the color `GColorRed`.